melvstein/MVCframework/README.md

             "app/models"
         ]
     }

-then run the composer dump-autoload
+in the composer.json then run the composer dump-autoload